 You can change / update any answer to any question at any time simply by going directly to that quiz or question and touching on the answer that most accurately reflects your new opinion.
 This ensures your Personal Taste Profile is accurate and always up-to-date.How can I share my ratings or review notes?

 You can’t share ratings or reviews on Course.
 The ratings you enter are not for other people.
 You’re rating restaurants in order to train your A.I. restaurant guide / concierge to know exactly what YOU like, what YOU don’t like and how willing YOU might be to try something new…because when it comes to taste, we believe that no one’s opinion really matters more than yours.How does Course help support independent restaurants?

-By providing an alternative to rating platforms that publicly share ratings and reviews; Course eliminates the possibility of fake or purchased reviews negatively impacting a restaurant's reputation and forcing managers to spend more time managing their online reputations and less time taking care of their staff and guests on property.
+By providing an alternative to rating platforms that publicly share ratings and reviews; Course eliminates the possibility of fake or purchased reviews negatively impacting a restaurant's reputation thus allowing managers to spend more time managing their restaurants and less managing their online reputations.

 Let’s be honest - proving a public platform for people to bash restaurants online doesn’t really make it a whole lot easier for anyone to decide where to grab dinner tonight.